Degree: Master of Science (MS)

 Program Overview

-The Department of Materials Science and Engineering offers a program leading to the degree of MS (Master of Science).
-The (same) MS degree can be obtained by three different master's tracks, addressing specific needs of different groups of graduate students.
-Each master's program prepares students for an advanced professional career by profoundly deepening their understanding and knowledge of materials science and engineering beyond the basics.
+The Department of Materials Science and Engineering offers a program leading to the Master of Science degree.
+The MS degree can be obtained through three different tracks, addressing specific needs of different groups of graduate students.
+Each track prepares students for an advanced professional career by profoundly deepening their understanding and knowledge of materials science and engineering beyond the basics.

 Graduate Policies